 The Kaggle community highly rates the platform and the users really enjoy the competitions and opportunities to continue learning.
-There are lots of positive stories of people who are novices in competitions who grow to become very strong, even winning some.
+There are lots of positive stories of novices in competitions who grow to become very strong, even winning some.

 That being said, for the most part, people describe Kaggle as beneficial for users who already have some background in data science.
-There is almost no introductory material, and most of the micro-courses (and all of the competitions) require some background knowledge in data science languages (like R or Python) and machine learning.
+In fact, there is almost no introductory material.
+In addition, most of the micro-courses (and all of the competitions) require some background knowledge in data science languages (like R or Python) and machine learning.
 Once the user has this background, they can use Kaggle to continue learning and advancing their skills.

 Alternatives to Kaggle